-3. Student Employees
+2. Student Employees

-While at work, upon receipt of a disclosure of Discriminatory Misconduct, Student Employees must do one of the following:
+While at work, upon receipt of a disclosure of Prohibited Conduct, Student Employees must do one of the following:

 - a.
 File a report with the Office of Equal Opportunity and Access; - b.
-Consult with their supervisor about the appropriate steps to take without revealing the name of the person who made the disclosure.
-If the supervisor determines that a report to the university is necessary, the Student Employee must disclose the name of the person and the information disclosed to their supervisor.
+Consult with their supervisor about the appropriate steps to take without revealing the name of the person who made the disclosure, If the supervisor determines that a report to the university is necessary, the Student Employee must disclose the name of the person and the information disclosed to their supervisor.

 VIII.
-University Response to Reports of Discriminatory Misconduct
+University Response to Reports of Prohibited Conduct

-The university will respond promptly and effectively to reports of Discriminatory Misconduct.
+The university will respond promptly and effectively to reports of Prohibited Conduct.
 This may include taking appropriate corrective action, where possible.
 Such actions are designed to stop, prevent, correct, and when necessary, discipline, behavior that may violate this Policy.
 If the university initiates an investigation, it will be impartial.
-In responding to incidents of Discriminatory Misconduct, the university will follow state and federal law, university polices, and any applicable collective bargaining agreements.
+In responding to incidents of Prohibited Conduct, the university will follow state and federal law, university polices, and any applicable collective bargaining agreements.
 Employees and students may also choose to exercise applicable formal grievances rights.
-A Complainant's options will be explained to that person by the Office of Equal Opportunity & Access, Human Resources, or the Office of Student Conduct and Community Standards, as appropriate.
+A complainant's options will be explained to that person by the Office of Equal Opportunity & Access, Human Resources, or the Office of Student Conduct and Community Standards, as appropriate.

-1. Supportive Measures
+a.
+Supportive Measures